purijatin/njexl_wiki/07-Utility-Functions.md

 Many times we need to write this custom waiter, where the idea is to wait till a condition is satisfied.
-Of course we need to have a timeout, and of course we need a polling interval
+Of course we need to have a timeout, and of course we need a polling interval.
 To make this work easy, we have *until*.
 The syntax is :